nab-in/portal-frontend/contextapi.md

        isAuthenticated: false,
        user: null
     })
-    // the value passed in here will be accessible anywhere in our application and you can pass any value, in our case we pass user state and it update method return <UserContext.Provider value={[user, setUser]}>
+    // the value passed in here will be accessible anywhere in our application
+    // you can pass any value, in our case we pass user state and it update method return <UserContext.Provider value={[user, setUser]}>
         {children}
     </UserContext.Provider>